SWBF2 (Classic) FAQ

 SWBF2stats.net could also list the leaderboards privately if requested and we often did.
 We also would let admin setup their own server pages with descriptions and group logos.
 As 2014 closed in, servers with our leaderboards were sometimes the only servers with any population numbers on them.

 Leaderboards are ranked by Kill/Death Ratio.
 Kill/Death Ratio (KDR) is the best way available to us for measuring a player's skill in Star Wars Battlefront 2.
 However; getting kills isn't the only way to rank in Star Wars Battlefront 2.
 Team players who go after spawn points or try to take out enemy tanks, space frigates, etc, may not get as many kills but they often get more points in game.
-SWBF2Stats.net leaderboards are sortable by column so you can click on Total Score, KDR, Total Kills, or any data column to sort the leaderboard by your preference.
+SWBF2Stats.net leaderboards are sortable by Total Score, KDR, Average Score per Round, and Skill Rating (KDR multiplied by Average Score per Round) or any data column to sort the leaderboard by your preference.

 Each SWBF2 Server has its own settings and they can drastically affect scores.
 Server settings such as Friendly Fire Off, Bots On, Heroes On, etc can affect how well a player will score and their KDR (Kill Death Ratio) on that particular server.

-You could view the leaderboards by Active Servers, Archive Servers or All (both active and archive).
+You could view the leaderboards by Active Servers, Archived Servers or All (both active and archive).
 Obviously these are all archives now.

 Active servers were servers that were currently registered at SWBF2stats and submitting their server statistics on a regular basis.